Baqend/guide/src/index.md

       + `'change'`: the entity was updated, but remains a match.
       + `'changeIndex'` (for sorting queries only): the entity was updated and remains a match, but changed its position within the query result.
     + `remove:` the entity was a match before, but is not matching any longer.
+- **initial:** a boolean value indicating whether this event reflects the matching status at query time (`true`) or a recent change data change (`false`)
+- **index** (for sorting queries only)): the position of the matching entity in the ordered result (`-1` for non-matching entities)

 ## Streaming Options

 By default, you receive the initial result set and all events that are required to maintain it.
 However, the optional argument for the `.stream([options])` function lets you restrict the kind of event notifications to receive by setting the appropriate attribute values:

 - **initial** (default: `true`): whether or not you want to receive the initial result set (i.e. the entities matching the query at subscription time).
 If set to `true`, the initial result set will be delivered, irrespective of whether and which restrictions you impose on operations and match types (see the other options).
 If set to `false`, you will only receive an event when something changes.
-- **matchTypes** (default: `['all']`): The default gives you all events with the most specific match type, but you can specify any combination of match types if you are interested in a specific subset of all events.
+- **matchTypes** (default: `['all']`): The default gives you all events with the most specific match type, but you can specify any combination of match types to listen for.
+If you are interested in a specific subset of all events, consider that some match types are more general than others: `'change'` is more general than `'changeIndex'` and `'match'` is more general than `'add'` and `'change'`.
+If you are only interested in, say, `'add'` and `'change'` events, you have to make your query listen for [ `'add'`, `'change'` ]; a query listening for `'match'` would receive the same entities on the same occasions, but would always receive the more generic match type.
+To receive the most specific match types, you have to explicitly list them or use `['all']`.
 - **operations** (default: `['any']`): By default, events will not be sorted out based on their operation, but you can choose any combination of `'insert'`, `'update'`, `'delete'` and `'none'` to narrow down the kind of matches you receive.

-Some match types are more general than others: `'change'` is more general than `'changeIndex'` and `'match'` is more general than `'add'` and `'change'`.
-If you are only interested in, say, `'add'` and `'change'` events, you have to make your query listen for [ `'add'`, `'change'` ]; a query listening for `'match'` would be triggered by the same events, but would always receive the more generic match type.

 <div class="note"><strong>Note:</strong> You can only restrict match types or operations, but not both.</div>